RRethy/tagrity/README.md

 # how to integrate with git
 # git_strategy: TRACKED | IGNORED | NA
 # TRACKED: only index files tracked by git
-# IGNORED: don't index files which are ignored by git
+# IGNORED: only index files which are not ignored by git
 # NA: don't use git, index all files under pwd
 #
-# Default: TRACKED
+# Default: NA
-git_strategy: TRACKED
+git_strategy: IGNORED

 # which paths (relative to pwd) to ignore
 # It's usually better to avoid this since tagrity integrates with git by